\\\ Pet Travel

 The simple answer is ‘yes’ on most routes but owners are generally required to pay for their pet.

-On longer sea crossings to European destinations pets are welcome under the PETS travel scheme as long as they travel in a car.
-Some ferries require pets to stay in vehicles during the crossing while others have kennel facilities onboard for use, and pet-friendly cabins for their owners and pets to enjoy being together during the journey.
+On longer sea crossings to European destinations, pets are welcome under the AHC Certificate (The old PETS travel scheme) as long as they travel in a car.
+Some ferries require pets to stay in vehicles during the crossing while others have kennel facilities onboard for dogs to use, and pet-friendly cabins for their owners and pets to enjoy being together during the journey.
 These options rather depend on the length of the sea crossing.

 Cats and small pets can be carried in appropriate sized hand carriers or crates.